13 Common Wedding Seating Chart Mistakes and How to Fix Them

 Your closest people, parents, grandparents, and bridal party, shouldn’t feel like an afterthought.

 What works: Designate great-view, easily accessible tables for them.
-Whether you go with a head table, sweetheart table, or family-style seating, make sure they feel honored and special.
+Whether you have a head table, sweetheart table, or family-style seating, make sure they feel honored and special.

 5. Overstuffing Tables